 Please note: This list contains contacts only for organisations and associations that we commonly refer complaints to.
 The list is not exhaustive.
-For more contacts, see the ACCC's consumer and business directory.

 Many businesses belong to an industry association that has its own internal complaint handling process.
 If you have tried to resolve your complaint directly with the business and had no success, contact the appropriate organisation below.

 - The Queensland Office of Fair Trading, part of the Department of Justice and Attorney-General, works to create a fairer and safer Queensland and increase business and consumer confidence by protecting consumers and businesses against unethical behaviour.

 - The Australian Competition and Consumer Commission has national responsibilities for fair trading, competition and consumer protection.